dcgs-bfr/dcgs-bfr.github.io/about.md

 <h2>About me</h2>

-An extreme left wing kid who kinda' understands HTML and SCSS.
+A kid who kinda' understands HTML and SCSS.
 I love to code, and play videogames.
 I'm a complete maths geek and I'm very interested in science and politics.
 Especially elections!

 <h3>About the Blog...</h3>